Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-to-cluster.md

 1. Navigate to the Synchronize menu and select **Topics to Cluster**.
-2. To synchronize topics, select the source environment (Klaw metadata with topics) and target environment (Kafka cluster where topics have to be created).
+2. To synchronize topics, select the source environment (Klaw metadata with topics) and target environment (Apache Kafka cluster where topics have to be created).

    ![image](../../../static/images/sync/SyncTopicsToCluster.png)